jstriaukas/dynquant/README.md

 # dynquant
-Pacakge dynquant implements dynamic quantile models allowing for covariates to be sampled at mixed frequency.
+Package dynquant implements dynamic quantile models allowing for covariates to be sampled at mixed frequency.
 Implementation contains the following models:

 1. CAViaR (different specifications, including MIDAS data), see [1].
 2. MVMQCAViaR (including MIDAS data), see [3].